James Phipps: Later life

 Later in Phipps's life, Jenner gave him, his wife, and his two children a free lease on a cottage in Berkeley, which went on to house the Edward Jenner Museum between 1968 and 1982.
 Phipps attended Jenner's funeral on 3 February 1823.

-In 1853 Phipps was buried in St Mary's church in Berkeley, where he had been baptised.
+In 1853 Phipps was buried in St Mary's Church, Berkeley, where he had been baptised.
 Jenner was also buried in this church.